-In linear production workflows, these values are transmitted via VPID (Video Payload Identifier) within HD-SD, SMPTE ST 292 [99].
+In baseband SDI based video, CICP values are transmitted via VPID (Video Payload Identifier) within HD-SD, SMPTE ST 292 [99].
+In ST 2110 IP-based video, a Media Type Parameter embeds the CICP values.
 In linear compressed transmission workflows, these values are typically signaled in the VUI of an H.265/HEVC or H.264/MPEG-4 AVC bitstream.
 Details on SEI and VUI messaging are available in the HEVC specification [26], in particular, Appendix D (SEI) and Appendix E (VUI).